 Follow these 12 Guidelines if your Goal is Surviving an Affair:

 Your state of mind is your most valuable and fragile ally.
-Check in with your self-esteem, if you’re the partner’s the one who’s cheated.
+In the aftermath of the discovery, it’s natural to question everything – including yourself.

 2. Realize You’re In Shock

-• Emotions are high, so makes sure you keep eating, drinking, and sleeping, hard as that is.
+- Emotions are high, so make sure you keep eating, drinking, and sleeping, hard as that is.

-• Recognize that your spouse is pained not just by what you did, but what he/she has lost: trust in you.
-If you can’t accept that you’ve lost their trust, you’ve not going to be surviving an affair.
+- Recognize that your spouse is pained not just by what you did but what he/she has lost: trust in you.
+If you can’t accept that you’ve lost their trust, you will not be surviving an affair.

-• The only one who hopes this will pass quickly is YOU.
+- The only one who hopes this will pass quickly is YOU.
 It will not.
-If your goal is surviving an affair, patience and tolerance are your watchwords.
+Patience and tolerance are your watchwords if your goal is surviving an affair.

 Honestly is your most powerful weapon.